rachjgriff/Boris-Bikes/bikes_progress.md

 ### Things we learned:
 - GitHub collaboration with both collaborators committing changes (driver initialised & added remote, navigator updates the tracking note & process notes)
+- structure of user story
+- stack trace -> list of method calls that the program was in the middle of when an Exception was thrown